-Children under 2 will tend to fight over objects like toys and whose turn it is.
-At this stage, children can't reason well with other children so they are more likely to do something physical like push or bite.
+Children under 2 years will tend to fight over objects like toys and whose turn it is.
+At this stage, children can't reason well, so they are more likely to do something physical like push or bite.

 Some conflict between siblings is normal.
 But it can become a problem if the fighting gets out of hand.

 Sometimes children see things from different perspectives.
 For example, an older sibling might see teasing as funny when the younger sibling doesn't.

 Siblings can get into arguments or feel resentful over their parents' time and attention.